Panda Security VPN Review: Quick Expert Summary

 Panda Dome VPN only uses the Hydra protocol (developed by AnchorFree, which owns Hotspot Shield).
 Hydra is based on OpenVPN, and it’s very fast and very secure (it comes with perfect forward secrecy, which changes your encryption key for each VPN session to prevent hackers from compromising your traffic).
 In addition, Hydra provides obfuscation, which makes your VPN traffic look like regular internet traffic (that’s useful in restrictive countries).

 Panda Dome VPN doesn’t say if it provides protection against IPv6, DNS, and WebRTC leaks.
 I reached out to customer support about this, but they couldn’t provide me with helpful information.
 I ran leak tests while connected to servers in 10+ countries, and I experienced DNS leaks in every leak test!
 This means my internet service provider (ISP) could see what sites I’m accessing even though I was using a VPN.
-This issue alone is enough for me to completely not recommend Panda Dome VPN.
+I also ran tests for WebRTC and IPv6 leaks and, strangely, didn’t detect any of those kinds of leaks.
+But to regularly find DNS leaks is a major privacy concern and reason enough for me not to recommend Panda Dome VPN.

-- Panda Dome Antivirus.
-It’s one of our top antiviruses in 2023.
-You only get the free antivirus version with the Panda Dome VPN subscription, but it’s one of our top free antiviruses for Windows and Android — it comes with a really good antivirus scanner (it detected nearly 95% of fake malware files in our tests), limited dark web monitoring, USB malware protection, and more.
-To get access to the paid antivirus and the paid VPN, you need to purchase Panda’s most expensive antivirus plan (none of the VPN packages include the premium antivirus), which costs $53.60 / year — but if you’re considering that, check out TotalAV instead because its antivirus and VPN are better.
-TotalAV’s paid antivirus plans have a state-of-the-art malware scanner, which detected 100% of our malware files.
-It also comes with real-time malware detection, anti-phishing protection, system tune-up tools, a browser manager and cleaner, and a disk cleaner.
-TotalAV’s Safe Browsing VPN has all of the essential security features, including a kill switch and full leak protection, it works with a ton of streaming services, and allows torrenting in all 30+ locations.
+• Panda Dome Antivirus.
+It’s one of our top antiviruses in 2024.
+You get only the free antivirus version with the Panda Dome VPN subscription, but it’s one of our top free antiviruses for Windows and Android — it comes with a really good antivirus scanner (it detected nearly 95% of fake malware files in our tests), limited dark web monitoring, USB malware protection, and more.
+To get access to the paid antivirus and the paid VPN, you need to purchase Panda’s most expensive antivirus plan (none of the VPN packages include the premium antivirus), which costs $66.99 / year.If you’re considering an antivirus, check out TotalAV instead because its antivirus and VPN are better.
+TotalAV’s paid antivirus plans have a state-of-the-art malware scanner, which detected more than 99% of our malware files.
+It also comes with real-time malware detection, anti-phishing protection, system tune-up tools, a password manager, and data breach monitoring.
+TotalAV’s Safe Browsing VPN has all of the essential security features, including a kill switch and full leak protection.
+It also works with a ton of streaming services and allows torrenting on all of its non-US servers.

 Panda Dome VPN Privacy & Security

-Panda Dome VPN has a no-logs policy, but the privacy policy doesn’t address what data the VPN collects.
-So I reached out to customer support about this, and they confirmed that the VPN doesn’t log your IP address and traffic (what sites you browse and what files you download).
-It only collects your email address (needed to create an account and communicate with you), bandwidth usage (to enforce data limits on the free plan), and connection timestamps (needed for troubleshooting errors).
+Panda Dome VPN has a no-logs policy, and the privacy policy says that the VPN doesn’t log your IP address, traffic (what sites you browse and what files you download), or timestamps and session duration.
+For paid subscriptions, it collects only your email address (it’s optional for the free plan), which it needs to create an account and communicate with you.

-That said, I’d have an easier time trusting Panda Dome VPN’s no-logs policy if it’d undergo an independent security audit like ExpressVPN and ProtonVPN.
+That said, I’d have an easier time trusting Panda Dome VPN’s no-logs policy if it’d undergo an independent security audit like ExpressVPN.

-Panda Dome VPN is headquartered in Spain, which is part of the 5/9/14 Eyes Alliances (a group of countries that share surveillance data with each other).
-But even if the authorities ask Panda Dome VPN for user data, it can’t provide anything since it has a no-logs policy.
+Panda Dome VPN is headquartered in Spain, which is part of the 5/9/14 Eyes Alliances (a group of countries that shares surveillance data with each other).
+But even if the authorities ask Panda Dome VPN for user data, it can’t provide anything since it doesn’t collect your browsing history.

 Overall, Panda Dome VPN has a no-logs policy (but it’s not audited) and is located in a country that’s under the jurisdiction of the 5/9/14 Eyes Alliances.